 Invite your child to experiment with flashlights inside their fort.
 Can they use the light to create shadows?

-At a time when many of us are staying close to home and navigating a very different version of our daily lives, we all could benefit from the comfort of creating our own special world to connect with our kids and with ourselves.
+We all could benefit from the comfort of creating our own special world to connect with our kids and with ourselves.
 So, let’s grab a sheet, drape it just so, and let our kids turn it into a space for imagination and learning!